New-Found-Treasure/nft-content/holiness-and-purpose/text_concepts-of-holy-and-purpose.md

 Set apart from the rest for a special function]

 # Scratching The Surface of Holy
-Generally 'holy' is hugely associated with is being ceremonially or morally clean.
+Generally 'holy' is hugely associated with being ceremonially or morally clean.
 And yes that is quite correct.
-However, this being ceremonially or morally clean is seen in the context of the root meaning of holy.
+However, this being ceremonially or morally clean is seen in the context of the root meaning of the word "holy".
 And you know what that is?
-Yes you got.
-It is "Set apart from the rest for a special function".
-The meaning of Holy is tied to purpose.
-What makes something holy is it adherence its purpose and the working of that purpose.
+Yes you guessed it right.
+It is "Set apart from the rest for a special function or purpose".
+The meaning of Holy is tied to function or purpose of a thing.
+What makes something holy is it adherence its function and the working of that purpose.

+Therefore in this sense, something becomes unclean, or ruined if it is diverted and applied for a different purpose than what it was meant for.
+"Now does that begin to makes sense?"
+So to be holy or clean is an indicator that a holy thing is working as intended.
+While uncleanliness or unholy is an indicator a thing is not working according to the intended purpose.
+And by extension the concept of being in sin or sinful in this context would be when something does not meet the standard required for that particular purpose.
+So to be in sin is like "buddy sorry ouch! you just don't quite cut it for this role.
+So Mr. Garbage man throw that in the trash."

 cleanliness is in the context of the root of the meaning for being holy, which has to do with the purpose a thing is set part.